p2k/ecoinpool/README.md

 * [GIT](http://git-scm.com/download) - not only to download this project, but also for getting the Erlang dependencies
 * [Erlang/OTP](http://www.erlang.org/download.html) - **at least R14B is required**;
-  ecoinpool is so far untested on the newly released R15B
+  ecoinpool also works on the newly released R15B
 * [CouchDB](http://couchdb.apache.org/downloads.html) - **minimum is 1.1.1**;
-  tests on newer releases like 1.2.0 and 1.3.0 have been successful too
+  tests on newer releases like 1.2.0 and 1.3.0 (latest from the GIT repository) have been successful too
 * C compiler - preferably GCC; required to build external modules for the hash algorithms and for some speedup